OWASP/www-project-open-source-software-top-10/index.md

 ## Introduction

 Despite the heavy reliance on OSS in the software supply chain, the industry lacks a consistent way to understand and measure risk for OSS.
-Risk management in OSS started with license management, and then evolved to CVEs, but we still lack a holistic approach to OSS risk management that encompasses security, legal, and opertional aspects.
+Risk management in OSS started with license management, and then evolved to CVEs, but we still lack a holistic approach to OSS risk management that encompasses security, legal, and operational aspects.
 With this document, we're excited to collaborate with industry experts and leaders to create just that.

 Over the last decade of reliance on OSS, known vulnerabilities, captured as CVEs, have emerged as the key metric of security.
 Known vulnerabilities, while an important signal, typically capture mistakes made by well-intentioned developers.
 These mistakes could be exploited by attackers and should be fixed, but they hardly encompass the full spectrum of risks that a reliance on OSS includes.